compsocial/nothing-to-hide/README.md

 ## Contributors
 Professor Eric Gilbert came up with the idea and the initial implementation of Nothing to Hide.
-Gabriel J. Pérez Irizarry worked up the initial implementation and brought it to it's current status.
+Gabriel J. Pérez Irizarry worked up the initial implementation and brought it to its current status.
 ###  Dependencies
 -   [Pyner](https://github.com/dat/pyner)
 -   [Flask](http://flask.pocoo.org/)